TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 * Number 7, a reference to the 7 colors in the rainbow:

-Example:: *A hat si kulo wakohu.* = "I have seven ducks"
+Example:: *A hat si kulo wahiko.* = "I have seven ducks"

 ## Compounds